-What is the most reliable handgun for when SHTF?
+What is the most reliable handgun for self-defense?

-Almost every prepper has found themselves asking this question at one point or another, and virtually every single one of them has wound up with the same answer.
+Almost every person interested in firearms has asked themselves this question at one point or another, and virtually every single one of them has wound up with the same answer.
 There is no answer.

-With so many different models and manufactures currently available on the market, it would be truly impossible to crown one handgun as the most dependable of them all.
+With so many different models and manufacturers currently available on the market, it would be truly impossible to crown one handgun as the most dependable of them all.

 However, there’s no denying that some pistols are much more likely to experience problems than others.
-That’s why I’ve went ahead and compiled this list of the 5 most reliable handguns for when SHTF.
+That’s why I’ve gone ahead and compiled this list of the top five most reliable handguns for self-defense.

 1. Glock 19